ELECTRIFY MISSOULA

 Incentives: reduce the cost of electrification projects

-The Inflation Reduction Act of 2022 (IRA) included new and expanded federal tax credits and up-front rebates for electric appliances, energy efficiency and clean energy!
+The Inflation Reduction Act of 2022 (IRA) included new and expanded federal tax credits and rebates for electric appliances, energy efficiency and clean energy!
 These incentives can be often stacked with existing utility rebate programs and state or private low-interest loan options.
 Your household's financial situation (and other factors) will determine which incentives you can use.

 Ready to dive in?